National Maritime Museum of Korea

 The National Maritime Museum of Korea is a Korean maritime museum and the third largest museum in the South Korea.
 The museum was inaugurated on July 9, 2012, and is located in Dongsam-dong, Yeongdo-gu, Busan.

-The museum exhibits more than 12,000 maritime relics, including the ‘Joseon Missional Ship’ which is the largest replica in South Korea - half the size of the actual ship.
+The museum exhibits more than 12,000 maritime relics, including the 'Joseon Missional Ship' which is the largest replica in South Korea - half the size of the actual ship.
+In addition to its displays, the building also includes a 4D film theater and several small aquariums.